Resolver

 pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"

-For example if you have a repository URL looking like this :
+When using the GitHub provider if you have a repository URL looking like this :

 https://github.com/organization/repository